MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/search-module-examples/user-input-geocode-example.md

 ---
 title: "User Input Geocode Example | Microsoft Docs"
-description: Provides a code example that displays a search field and button which allows a user to perform a search for a location and then lists the results. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Example code demonstrating how to display a search field and button on a map.
+When the button is selected the search query is geocoded and the results are displayed on the map and a list of the result names are shown beside the map. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""